 Yeoman is a Node module to automate your front-end project build process, so that all we as a developer only need to worry about is to code and test.
 Think of it as a Maven for your next JS based project.
 It does scaffolding of your project, manage your dependencies and then does the building.
 To perform these tasks, Yeoman is made up of three tools:

-- bower: Managing all JS/CSS based dependencies.
-So next time when you need to include UI-Router in your angular JS application, instead of manually downloading the latest JS file, just update the bower config file and run
+bower: Managing all JS/CSS based dependencies.
+So next time when you need to include UI-Router in your angular JS application, instead of manually downloading the latest JS file, just update the bower config file and run bower install command.

 Let’s Get Started

 Since Yeoman comes as a Node module, before we can install Yeoman make sure you have Node installed on your system.
 If not, it’s a good time to install Node as most of industries front-end framework are now available as a Node Module, and it’s really easy to install new modules once you have Node.
 To install Node, just go to http://nodejs.org/ and follow the Install instruction.

 Assuming you now have Node and Node Package Manager (NPM) installed (NPM automatically gets installed along with Node), let’s install Yeoman.
 To do so use below command:

 or if you don’t have sufficient permission, you may need to run it using sudo: